 - No limit on writes: Writers of the current CPRNE exam are limited to three attempts on the exam.
 The REx-PN will be a different type of exam that will have no limits on the number of times a writer can attempt it.
 Regardless of the number of attempts, the only way a person will successfully pass the REx-PN is if they are able to show they have the knowledge, skill and judgment to practice safely as an entry-level practical nurse.

-- More accessible: The current exam is made available four times per year.
-We will be looking to increase the number of times the new exam is available and will be exploring increasing the number of times the applicant can write it.
+- More accessible: The current CPNRE exam is made available four times per year.
+We will be looking to increase the number of times the REx-PN™ exam is available and will be exploring increasing the number of times the applicant can write it.
 Our goal is that applicants will be able to start work sooner.

 - Faster feedback: Exam writers will have their results sooner.

 - Availability of prep materials: Study and exam practice materials will be developed and made available in English and French.

-- Increased stakeholder involvement: Nurses in Canada will form the committees to work on the exam.
+- Increased stakeholder involvement: Nurses in Canada form the committees working on the exam.
 French educators from Canada are involved in the development and translation process, which is rigorous and evidence-informed.
-We’ve been speaking with educators of practical nurse programs about our plans, and soliciting their early feedback on the timeline they’ll need in order to incorporate any revised competencies and exam format into a new curriculum.
+We’ve been speaking with educators of Practical Nurse programs about our plans, and solicited their early feedback on the timeline they’ll need to incorporate any revised competencies and exam format into a new curriculum.
 We’ve also been engaging with other stakeholders and will continue to do so throughout the project.